On the existence of powerful p-values and e-values for composite hypotheses: On the existence of nontrivial test (super)martingales

 for all $t\geq 1$. $M$ is a \emph{supermartingale} for $P$ if it satisfies \eqref{eq:martingale} with ``$=$'' relaxed to ``$\leq$''.
 A (super)martingale is called a \emph{test (super)martingale} if it is nonnegative and $M_0=1$.
 A process $M$ is called a test (super)martingale for $\P$ if it is a test (super)martingale for every $P \in \P$.
 The process $M$ is then called a \emph{composite test (super)martingale}.
-We say that $M$ is \emph{nontrivial for $\Q$} if $\E^Q[M_\tau]>1$ under all $Q\in \mathcal Q$ and for all finite stopping times $\tau\in\Tau_\F$, and $M$ has \emph{nontrivial power against $\Q$} if $\E^Q[\log M_\tau] > 0$ under all $Q\in\Q$ and for all finite stopping times $\tau\in\Tau_\F$.
+We say that $M$ has \emph{power one against $\Q$} if $\E^Q[\log M_t] \to \infty$ under all $Q\in\Q$.

 It is easy to construct test martingales for singletons $\P=\{P\}$: we can pick any $Q \ll P$, and then the likelihood ratio process $(\d Q/\d P)(X^t)$ is a test martingale for $P$ (and its reciprocal is a test martingale for $Q$).
 In fact, every test martingale for $P$ takes the same form, for some $Q$.